XI

 Participant Journal

 The Participant Journal is an essential component of this curriculum.
-It is designed to amplify learning through
+It is designed to amplify learning

 Participants regularly make a written commitment to practice, evaluate their success, and record their